-Vehicular noise from Q Street would be the primary existing noise source at the project site, in addition to noise generated by Tenaya Middle School (500 east of subject site).
-The nearest railroad corridor is 0.75 miles from the project site.
-The site is surrounded by various residential properties that generate operational noise on a daily basis.
-The are no industrial uses located within 1,000 feet of the project site.
+Vehicular noise from Mercy Avenue and nearby uses such as Cruikshank Middle School, and Dignity Health Medical Hospital would be the primary existing noise source at the project site.
+The nearest railroad corridor is approximately 2.5 miles south from the project site.
+The site is surrounded by various uses that generate operational noise on a daily basis.
+There are several commercial uses located half a mile southwest of the project site.